Frequently-Asked Questions

 2. What is the process for becoming a PAVA-RV?

-• an assessment of knowledge across the domains of vocology
+• knowledge across the domains of vocology

 3. Can anyone become a PAVA-Recognized Vocologist?